uhm-descartes/ee342/morea/bernoulli/experience-bernoulli-problems.md

    output is $$Y$$, taking values in $$\{0,1,\frac12\}$$.
 Assume
    $$X$$ is Bernoulli $$p$$.

-    * Let $$E = {\mathbb 1}(|X_Y|>0)$$.
+    * Let $$E = {\mathbf 1}(|X-Y|>0)$$.
 Note that $$E$$ is an indicator for an erasure (it is 1 if there is an erasure and 0 if not).
 Show that $$E$$ is independent of $$X$$
 	* What is the conditional distribution on $$X$$ given (i) $$Y=0$$, (ii) $$Y=\frac12$$, and (iii) $$Y=1$$.

+   In practice, the channel is used not once but several times.
+Let the channel be used $$n$$ times.
+Assume further that the channel acts on each input bit independently of what happened in other channel uses.
+Specifically, let $$E_i$$ indicate whether the
+   $$i'$$th bit was erased.
+Our model says that $$E_i$$ are independent.

+	* There are many other ways the channel can act on the input bits other than independently, and still satisfy the individual channel use model: each $$E_i$$ is independent of $$X_i$$ and is a Bernoulli $$\epsilon$$ random variable.
+Can you come up with another model for the $$E_1,\ldots E_n$$, preserving the individual channel use model, but such that $$E_1,\ldots E_n$$ are not independent?

-   Consider a variation of the above.
-The channel is used $$n$$ times, and the channel acts on each input bit as described above independently of what happened in other channel uses (I need to specify this, since there are other ways the channel could behave and still be consistent with the prior information).
-There is an oracle with the BEC who tells the transmitter whether or not the input bit goes through or whether it was erased.
-Consider the following natural oracle-aided communication strategy: the transmitter retransmits a bit till it goes through.
+   Suppose we have access to an oracle who can tell the transmitter whether the input bit went through or whether it was erased.
+Then consider the following natural oracle-aided communication strategy: the transmitter retransmits a bit till it goes through.
 Depending on how many erasures happen among the $$n$$ channel uses, the number of bits that make it across the receiver changes.
-Let $$Z_i$$ be a Bernoulli variable that indicates if an erasure happened in the
+Let
-   $$i'$$th channel use.
-Let $$R_n$$ denote the number of transmitted bits.
+   $$R_n$$ denote the number of transmitted bits.

+    * Show that $$R_n = n - \sum_{i=1}^n E_i$$.

-   The rate of transmission is defined to be $$\lim_{n\to\infty} \frac{ {\mathbb E} R_n}n$$.
+   The rate of transmission is defined to be

+   $$\lim_{n\to\infty} \frac{ {\mathbb E} R_n}n$$.

     * Show that $${\mathbb E} R_n = n(1-\epsilon)$$.
 Therefore, the
       rate of transmission of information is $$1-\epsilon$$.

-   Incidentally, it can be shown (though it is a lot harder) that you can achieve arbitrarily close to this rate even without an oracle.
-And more remarkably, it can also be shown that no scheme can do better than this.
-The quantity $$1-\epsilon$$ is called the _capacity_ of a channel, the maximum amount of information that we could push through.
-It is a fundamental limit associated with channels.
+   Incidentally, it can be shown (though it is a lot deeper) that you can achieve arbitrarily close to this rate even without an oracle.
+And more remarkably, it can also be shown that no scheme, however advanced or smart, can have a better rate than $$1-\epsilon$$.

+   Therefore the quantity $$1-\epsilon$$ is a fundamental property of the Binary Erasure channel, and is called its _capacity_, the maximum amount of information that we could push through.
+All physical channels are modeled as above as conditional probabilities of the output given every possible value of the input.
+All such channels have a capacity associated with.

+   A big part of engineering in communications often involves understanding these limits and finding better and creative techniques to create channels with greater capacities.
+This is the bread and butter of companies like Qualcomm, Broadcomm and others (whose techniques are in almost every phone in North America).

    Most of you have probably never seen a telephone dialup modem, which used the voice range of the telephone line to carry internet